Friend of the Court

 The Family Services Division of the Circuit Court is responsible for hearing all domestic relations of family matters such as divorce, child custody, child support and parenting time.
 The Family Division is located at 1536 Gull Road, Kalamazoo, Michigan.
 This building is the Gull Road Justice Complex.

-This handbook is design to provide information that will answer many questions you may have, and may save you time and money by reducing the need for you to appear in court.
-We believe that it will benefit you to read this handbook thoroughly and to follow the procedures outlined in it.
+This handbook is designed to provide information that will answer many questions you may have, and may save you time and money by reducing the need for you to appear in court.
+It will benefit you to read this handbook thoroughly and to follow the procedures outlined in it.

 The purpose of this handbook is to provide persons who have a domestic relations case in the Ninth Judicial Circuit Court with helpful and accurate information regarding Friend of the Court (FOC) duties and responsibilities including the Federal Child Support Enforcement Program (also known as the IV-D Program).
 This handbook also outlines the basic responsibilities of the parties when the court has issued an order for support, parenting time, or custody.
 Any questions regarding procedures or requirements outlined in this handbook may be discussed with the FOC office or with an attorney of your choice.

-The FOC is part of the Ninth Judicial Circuit Court's system.
+The FOC is part of the Ninth Judicial Circuit Court system.
 Some of the different court locations are identified below (a map is available at the counter areas):

 Michigan Avenue Courthouse